 Spinning is turning the wool into yarn.
-Coarse wool is spun into woolen yarns and is usually used in carpets or thick sweaters.
-Fine wool is spun into worsted yarn and is used to make lightweight fabrics for suits and dresses.
-One can knit or weave the yarn by either hand or machine and turn it into fabric.
+Coarse wool is usually spun into woolen yarns and is usually used in carpets or thick sweaters.
+Fine wool is usually spun into worsted yarn and is used to make lightweight fabrics for suits and dresses.
+One can then use it for your crafts and work with it either by hand or machine and turn it into fabric.

 Besides turning raw wool into yarn for knitting and weaving, other uses possible uses for it are: